Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Methodology

 \subsubsection{RL Training Process}

-The training process requires a set of multispectral images with segmentation masks (tensors with ones in the areas of interest and zeros elsewhere) for each image as input.

-As shown in Figure \ref{fig:index-generator}, each iteration of the training process is performed in two phases: (1) Data Collection and (2) Policy training.
+First, the agent's policy network is pretrained to generate valid expressions as output.
+The specifics of this pretraining can be found in Appendix \ref{supp-sec:adaptations}.
+The training process that follows requires as input a set of multispectral images, with segmentation masks for each image.
+Each iteration of the training process is performed in two phases: (1) Data Collection and (2) Policy training.
+Figure \ref{fig:index-generator} shows the flow of steps in each phase and iteration, and the paragraphs below discuss this further.

 \paragraph{Data Collection Phase.} Each iteration uses MCTS to generate a probability distribution over the actions based on the simulated return observed for each action.
 This probability distribution is then used to sample the next action to be taken by the environment.
-If the action results in the termination of the episode (in other words, if the last action is the “=” symbol), then the expression and its training reward (Section \ref{sec:training-reward}) are passed into the data buffer.
-Otherwise, the state is passed into MCTS for simulation.
+If the action results in the termination of the episode (in other words, if the last action is the “=” symbol), then the expression and its training reward (as described in Section \ref{sec:training-reward}) are passed into the data buffer.
+Otherwise, if the episode continues, the state is passed into MCTS for simulation.
 Each iteration of the data collection phase generates several expressions.
-The number of generated expressions is a tunable hyperparameter.

-After their generation, the generated expressions are stored in a data buffer.
-Of the stored expressions, the expressions that yielded a high reward are passed to training.
-The criteria for classifying an expression as "high-reward" is discussed in the \nameref{section:adaptive-buffer} section.
+The number of generated expressions is a tunable hyperparameter (we use 10 for our experiments).
+The generated expressions are stored in a data buffer.
+Of the stored expressions, the expressions that yielded a high reward are passed for training.

-While one image and its mask are sufficient to execute the data collection phase, the result is likely to be more generally beneficial if the average of more images is used to calculate the reward.
-Thus, there is a configurable trade-off between the lower execution time and the discovery of the better-performing expression.

-\paragraph{Policy Training Phase.} In the policy training phase, the GPT-based model (policy network) is trained to generate useful expressions.
+\paragraph{Policy Training Phase.} In the policy training phase, the policy network, which follows a GPT-based model architecture (the model configuration is available in Appendix \ref{supp-sec:gpt-config}), is trained to generate useful expressions.
 In other words, given the current state, we train the model to generate the next symbol.
 With each iteration, the model learns to generate better-performing expressions.
 Subsequently, the MCTS exploration improves.
-This is because MCTS only explores a limited number of branches and the exploration thereafter is simulated using the symbols generated by the model.
+This is because MCTS only explores a limited number of branches, and the exploration thereafter is simulated using the symbols generated by the model.
 A better-performing policy network can explore higher-reward expressions without the guidance of MCTS.